jmottster/newton/README.md

 This is a small project just for me to learn and experiment.
 In spite of a life long interest in physics, I've never brought it to my programming skills.
 This is my playground for doing so.
 I am not a physicist though, so don't hold this to that standard!
 Feedback and/or help building this out is always welcome.

 Alpha release 0.0.2!
 This is the prototype 3d version!
+In this version there are many improvements: window resizing and full-screen now supported, many performance tweaks that allow up to 150 blobs at 60/fps, new pallet of colors, "elapsed years" display, and of course, now in 3D!
+While it's fully 3D under the hood, the graphics are still 2D and the 3D effect is faked by adjusting blob size according to position on the z axis and a lighting effect on the blobs that point to the center blob.

 #### Installation